Princeton-CDH/startwords/content/about.md

 Each issue features two articles that speak to a common theme, feature, or concern.
 “Snippets” invite readers to engage with the digital evidence underlying those articles.
 Issues will be released one to three times a year, when we have something to share or say.

-*Startwords* is built with the Hugo static site generator using a custom-built theme.
+*Startwords* is built with the Hugo static site generator using a custom-made theme.
 In support of open access principles, we publish all articles under a Creative Commons license (CC BY 4.0) and the [website code](https://github.com/Princeton-CDH/startwords) under an Apache 2.0 license.

 ## Masthead